aparnamichael/application-development-accelerators/ama-dev-tools/README.md

 ### **Java runtime modernization**

 Analyze your legacy enterprise Java application and modernize it to use a more lightweight, flexible, and efficient runtime.
 Receive a prescriptive plan that describes the changes that are needed to modernize your application with a detailed assessment of complexity and required development effort.
 Use automation to quickly implement code and configuration changes.
+Migrate JAX-RPC services to JAX-WS services using automation and assistance with a source migration helper.

 ### **Java version upgrade**